OpenGamma/JavaSDK/README.md

 ## Releases

+### v3.1.0

+* Major enhancement to the API for new functionality
+* All users get a standardized breakdown of the margin number
+* Callers with the right permissions can now request margin detail and trade valuations
+* The existing `MarginCalcRequestType` has been replaced with `Set<MarginCalcType>` (but with backwards compatibility retained via deprecations)

 ### v3.0.1

 * Bug fix: The asynchronous margin calculation methods were rewritten.
 * Bug fix: If an interrupt happens while blocked, the interrupt flag will now be set.
 * The dependencies and build script were updated.

 ### v3.0.0

 * The SDK packages are restructured to a design suitable for the long term.